 - Employees can get an estimate of their state pension from the Future Pension Centre.

 Offer your employees independent financial advice

-- Pensions advice worth £150 a year can be offered as a tax-free benefit to employees.
-However, if the cost exceeds £150, the whole amount will be taxed.
+- Pensions advice worth £500 a year can be offered as a tax-free benefit to employees.

 - Employees with a defined contribution pension can get free and impartial guidance on pension choices at retirement through Pension Wise.

 There have been significant changes to the rules for defined contribution pension schemes:

 - Individuals are allowed a tax-free standard lifetime allowance (SLA) of £1,073,000 (2020/21).

 - The total value in all registered schemes will be tested at the time benefits are taken or at age 75.
 Any excess above the SLA will be subject to a charge of 25% if used to increase pension payments or 55% if taken as a lump sum.

 - Benefits may be drawn after age 55.
 You do not have to retire or leave service to take pension benefits.

 - You can take a tax-free lump sum of up to 25% of the fund.
 You can withdraw larger sums but income tax is payable on any excess.